JCSDA/spack-stack/doc/source/Platforms.rst

    spack remove mapl@2.12.3
    spack add mapl@2.22.0

-For ``spack-stack-1.0.1`` with Intel, load the following modules after loading miniconda and ecflow:
+For ``spack-stack-1.0.1`` with Intel, load the following modules after loading miniconda and ecflow.
+Note that there are problems with newer versions of the Intel compiler/MPI library when trying to run MPI jobs with just one task (``mpiexec -np 1``) - for JEDI, job hangs forever in a particular MPI communication call in oops.

 .. code-block:: console

    ulimit -s unlimited
-   module use /glade/work/jedipara/cheyenne/spack-stack/spack-stack-v1/envs/skylab-1.0.0-intel-2022.0.2/install/modulefiles/Core
+   module use /glade/work/jedipara/cheyenne/spack-stack/spack-stack-v1/envs/skylab-1.0.0-intel-19.1.1.217/install/modulefiles/Core
-   module load stack-intel/2022.0.2
+   module load stack-intel/19.1.1.217
-   module load stack-intel-oneapi-mpi/2021.5.1
+   module load stack-intel-mpi/2019.7.217
    module load stack-python/3.9.12
    module available